MatSim91/Milestone-Project-2-Memory-Game/README.md

 -   My mentor Akshat for all his help and ideas.

--   Thanks to the Code Instute Tutor Support for helping adding me more hours on GitPod so fast!
+-   Thanks to the Code Institute Tutor Support for helping adding me more hours on GitPod so fast!

 -   Slack community peers for helping with general questions.